-Located on the South-East end of Prince Edward Island, Canada, right on the Trans-Canada Highway about 2 miles west of the Wood Islands Ferry Terminal are four Summer-rental suites set up for housekeeping.
+Located on the South-East end of Prince Edward Island, Canada, right on the Trans-Canada Highway, about 2 miles west of the Wood Islands Ferry Terminal are four Summer-rental suites set up for housekeeping.
 Brookside is the name given these suites because they back very closely on a small brook that makes about a 3-mile run from its spring-fed source down to the sea just west of the Ferry Terminal.
-We have built two wheelchair-usable bridges across the stream as well as a grassy walking-trail loop with wheelchair-negotiable slopes and trail widths.
+It includes two wheelchair-usable bridges across the stream as well as a grassy walking-trail loop with wheelchair-negotiable slopes and widths.
 The brook is quite safe, albeit cold, with depths of about 6 inches to 18 inches in one or two deeper spots.

 The four suites have recently acquired names, but can still be referred to as 1, 2, 3, and 4.
 The new names are: Suite 1) Evening Overlook, Suite 2) Sunset Solitude, Suite 3) Handy Retreat, and Suite 4) Morning Overlook.
 Their distinctives are discussed individually with many pictures as four separate sections below, but all share the following features:

 Each has a full kitchen and private bath.
 The three ground-floor suites are each fully handicapped-accessible (described in detail under another menu choice) and have two separate bedrooms, each with a single queen-sized bed with excellent reading light, dresser, and clothes rod.
-The one second-floor sukite has a single bedroom, also with a single queen-sized bed.
+The one second-floor suite has a roomy single bedroom, also with a single queen-sized bed.
 In most suites additional sleeping accommodations for families can be arranged in the living area.
-Linens including towels, sheets, and kitchen towels are provided on a weekly basis (or as needed in special cases).
+Linens including towels, sheets, and kitchen towels are provided on a weekly basis (or as needed by special request).
 Separate from the bedroom(s), each suite has a living/dining area with a couch and overstuffed chair, and a dining table with at least four chairs.
 Each suite has a private deck with two outdoor chairs and a propane BBQ grill.
-Each brightly-lit kitchen has a sink with a dish drainer, a supply of dishes, silverware, pots, pans, and cleaning supplies.
+Each brightly-lit kitchen has a sink with a dish drainer, dish towels, and dish detergent, a supply of dishes, silverware, pots, pans, and cleaning supplies.
 Each includes a full-sized refrigerator/freezer, a full-sized electric range, and a microwave oven.

 1) Evening Overlook

 Reached through a patio door of this suite’s living area is a south-side deck which overlooks the stream.
 From there you can hear, especially in the quiet of the night, the incessant babbling of the brook right outside.
 This suite is about 800 sq. ft.
-Especially suitable as a gathering place for larger groups using more than one suite, it has a big living/dining area with windows to the west which catch the sun both during the day and into the evening.
+Especially suitable as a gathering place for larger groups using more than one suite, or for slightly larger groups using the couches/futon for overflow sleeping, it has a big living/dining area with the patio door to the south and windows to the west which catch the sun both during the day and into the evening.
 It has a large galley kitchen, two large bedrooms, and a roll-in shower in the bathroom.
-It is fully handicapped-accessible. [as of June 2017 the suite still needs drywall and trim, kitchen appliances, as well as furniture and supplies installed…tentative plans are to have it licensed and open by late Summer]
+It is fully handicapped-accessible. [as of February 2018 the suite still needs painting and trim, kitchen cabinet installation, and curtains.
+It should be licensed and available by June of 2018]

 From the deck you can look out over the stream and listen to it babbling into the quiet of the evening.